-Appendices related to the research proposal (optional)
+Appendices related to the research proposal

-• Follow general formatting guidelines for all appendices
+Follow general formatting guidelines for all appendices.

-CVs of the principal investigator(s) and co-investigator(s)
+CVs of the principal investigator(s) and any co-investigator(s)

-- Principle investigator's CV should be no more than 10 pages - CIHR's Canadian Common CV format is acceptable - Co-investigator's CV must be no longer than two (2) pages and should include only peerreviewed publications and abstracts from the last five (5) years.
+• CVs of investigators and co-investigators must be no longer than two (2) pages each and should include only peer-reviewed publications and abstracts from the last five (5) years.
 Do not include presentations, conferences, lectures or non-peer-reviewed publications.
+CVs should be uploaded in one PDF file.

-All submissions will be kept confidential according to the requirements of the Canadian Cardiovascular Society and the Personal Information Protection and Electronics Document Act (PIPEDA) (CCS privacy policy is at www.ccs.ca.)
+All submissions will be kept confidential according to the requirements of the CCS and the Personal Information Protection and Electronics Document Act (PIPEDA) (CCS privacy policy is at www.ccs.ca.)